 Time of Year

 Peak park months are March-October.
-If you want to experience less crowds and cooler temperatures, consider visiting in the off, or shoulder, seasons.
+If you want to experience fewer crowds and cooler temperatures, consider visiting in the off, or shoulder, seasons.

 What to Expect Hiking Devils Garden

-We arrived right at sunrise, found a parking spot, and headed towards the trailhead.
-To be honest, I was initially taken aback by the amount of people congregating near the trail information board.
+We arrived right at sunrise, found a parking spot, and headed toward the trailhead.
+To be honest, I was initially taken aback by the number of people congregating near the trail information board.